 The library is a member of COPPUL, which provides borrowing privileges to UFV faculty, students and staff at academic libraries across the country.

 UFV subscribes to more than 100 Research Databases, providing access to millions of articles appearing in newspapers, journals, magazines, and more.
 Each research database will cover certain subject areas better than others.
-Not all research databases have full text; click on Where Can I Get This? to see if the article is available from another source.
+Not all research databases have full text; click on Full Text Finder to see if the article is available from another source.

 Through its membership in the Data Liberation Initiative (DLI), the library provides access to many different datasets for researchers.
 We can also help you locate data from other sources.
 For more information check out the Data Services Libguide or contact the library.